-Air University, in collaboration The Samuel Ginn College of Engineering, Auburn University, will sponsor an ACE technology maturation rapid prototyping project through MGMWERX.
+Air University, in collaboration with The Samuel Ginn College of Engineering at Auburn University, will sponsor an ACE technology maturation rapid prototyping project through MGMWERX.
 The Auburn Senior Design project identifies ACE employment MHE capability gaps and rapidly produces a prototype using the discipline of mechanical engineering.

 The United States military is shifting the way it trains and fights using ACE—a reactive or proactive scheme of maneuver used to complicate the adversary’s decision-making process via adaptive basing.
 Therefore, the team must be able to “pick up and leave” at a moment’s notice.
 ACE relies on the efficient use of aircraft cargo loading equipment and capacity.
 Ongoing problems exist with the size and sustainability of current MHE.

 Existing MHE has a large footprint (i.e., takes up too much room on transport aircraft) and is hard to sustain (i.e., fuel, power, spare parts, etc.).
 Without this proper type of MHE, there is no ability to on/off-load necessary cargo (in up to 10,000 lbs per pallet) at adaptive bases.